carlocrza/website/index.md

 ---
 Greetings!
 I'm a Computer Science + Data Science double major at UC Berkeley and a TA for Berkeley's [Data Structures and Algorithms](http://inst.eecs.berkeley.edu/~cs61b/fa18/) course.

-I'm passionate about CS education, exploring Artificial Intelligence (neural nets are so cool), and fascinated by how social patterns influence technological progress.
+I'm passionate about CS education and fascinated by how social patterns influence technological progress.

 Feel free to poke around to see what I've been up to.